Main menu

 Grayware

-A category of applications which despite of not being classified as malware can worsen the performance of a computer and pose security risk.
+A category of applications which, despite not being classified as malware, can worsen the performance of a computer and pose security risk.

 Heuristics